uber/petastorm/README.rst

 As illustrated in
 `pytorch_example.py <https://github.com/uber/petastorm/blob/master/examples/mnist/pytorch_example.py>`_,
-reading a petastorm dataset from pytorch can be done via the adapter class :class:`petastorm.pytorch.DataLoader`, which allows custom pytorch collating function and transforms to be supplied.
+reading a petastorm dataset from pytorch can be done via the adapter class ``petastorm.pytorch.DataLoader``, which allows custom pytorch collating function and transforms to be supplied.

 Be sure you have ``torch`` and ``torchvision`` installed: